Toulouse, France Guide

 Place du Capitole

-The Place du Capitole is the heart of Toulouse, dominated by the grand Capitole building, housing the city hall and opera house.
-Stroll through the vast square, admire the architecture, and soak in the vibrant atmosphere.
-Enjoy a coffee at one of the cafes, or simply people-watch in this iconic landmark.
-It's a must-see for any visitor.
+The heart of Toulouse!
+This grand square is dominated by the Capitole, housing both the city hall and opera house.
+Stroll around, admire the architecture, and soak in the vibrant atmosphere.
+Perfect for people-watching and enjoying a coffee at one of the many cafes.
+Don't miss the painted ceilings inside the Capitole depicting the history of Toulouse.
+A must-see for any visitor!

 Rue Saint Rome